 The statistics contained at the end of this report, which includes crimes on campus and crimes in adjacent public areas, are collected by the Mines Police Department (Mines PD).
-The crime statistics are those incidents reported, and not the findings of a court.
-In preparation for annual reporting, the Golden Police Department and Campus Security Authorities (persons with significant responsibility for student and campus activities) are surveyed for knowledge of crimes that may not have been reported to Mines PD.
+The crime statistics are the number of all reported offenses, without regard to the findings of a court, coroner or jury, or the decision of a prosecutor.
+Mines PD classifies and counts crimes from records of calls for service, complaints and investigations.
+In preparation for annual reporting, the Golden Police Department, and other law enforcement agencies near off-campus Mines Property, as well as Campus Security Authorities (persons with significant responsibility for student and campus activities) are surveyed for knowledge of crimes that may not have been reported to Mines PD.
 Crimes that occurred in residence halls are reported both in the "On Campus" category and in the "Residential Facilities" category.
 Thus, "Residential Facilities" is a subset of "On Campus."
 The presentation of the tables is designed to enable the reader to compare crimes committed during the past three years.
 The Clery definition of each crime is listed on the Crime Statistics page and may differ from the definition of comparable crimes by Colorado law.
 Campus Security Authorities should immediately report Clery Act crimes to the Mines Police Department.
-If a Campus Security Authority has knowledge of a reportable crime that was not reported for investigation or disciplinary action, he or she is required to inform the Police Department, and that occurrence will be included in the statistics.
+If a Campus Security Authority has knowledge of a reportable crime that was not reported for investigation or disciplinary action, he or she is required to inform the Mines Police Department, and that occurrence will be included in the statistics.

-Crime Loa
+Crime Log

-Mines PD maintains a log of all crimes within its Clery geography that are reported to campus police, including those observed by Mines officers within their patrol jurisdiction.
+Mines PD maintains a log of all crimes within its Clery geography that are reported to campus police, including those observed by Mines Police Officers within their patrol jurisdiction.
 This log is stored in both hard copy and electronic version within the department's record management system.
-This information is available upon request at the Police Department weekdays from 8 a.m. to 12 p.m. and 1 p.m. to 4 p.m.
+This information is available upon request at the Mines Police Department weekdays from 8 a.m. to 12 p.m. and 1 p.m. to 4 p.m.